advexp/component-advexp.settings-new/README.md

 #####Dynamic settings

-Dynamic settings are parameters of the \<key, value> type.
-Where "key" is the text name of the setting, and "value" is the value of any system or user-defined type.
+Dynamic settings are parameters of the *name* - *value* pairs.
+Where "name" is the text name of the setting, and "value" is the value of any system or user-defined type.
 Local dynamic settings can be accessed via the *ILocalDynamicSettingsPlugin* interface of the corresponding plugin:

     var lds = MySettingsClass.GetPlugin<ILocalDynamicSettingsPlugin>();